coderefinery/manuals/hackmd-mechanics.md

 (how-to-hackmd)=
-# HackMD mechanics and controls
+# Collaborative document mechanics and controls

-[Hackmd](https://hackmd.io) is a real-time text editor online.
+[Hackmd](https://hackmd.io) or  [HedgeDoc](https://hedgedoc.org/) are real-time text editor online.
 We use it to:
 * As a threaded chat, to **answer questions and provide other information** without interrupting the main flow of the room.
 * provide everyone with a **more equal opportunity to ask questions**.